charliecalvert/CloudNotes/Assignments/React/ReactHooks.md

 understand constructors and know what should happen in them, but the hooks syntax is unique to hooks and unfamiliar to most developers.

-Having said this, we can now turn to see how React Hooks are used in our program.
-Here we see how Hooks greatly simplifies our code.
+Having said this, we can now turn to study more of the syntax employed by React Hooks.
+Here we see how Hooks simplifies our code.

 Instead of calling **this.setState**, we can now call **setBranches**: